SWKS COVID-19 UPDATE Majority of area sees increase in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 48 new positive confirmed additional case, with an overall total to 6,399 as of Monday.
-Seward County added 13 positive cases to its total of 4,134.
-Meade County increased by eight cases for an overall total of 554 while Haskell County added six cases for a total of 476.
-Kearny and Stevens counties each added five cases for totals of 634 and 643, respectively.
+Ford County saw 73 new positive confirmed additional cases, with an overall total to 6,529 as of Friday.
+Seward County added 22 positive cases to its total of 4,182.
+Gray County increased by none cases as of Friday with an overall total of 691.
+Kearny and Stanton Counties each added five cases for totals of 649 and 236, respectively.

-Grant, Gray and Morton Counties each added three cases for totals of 1,050, 677 and 287, respectively.
-Scott and Stanton Counties each added two cases for totals of 644 and 230, respectively.
-Numbers in other southwest Kansas counties remained constant through Monday.
+Morton and Wichita Counties each added four cases for totals of 292 and 243, respectively.
+Scott County added three cases for a total of 655 while Hamilton County added two cases for a total of 230.
+Lane and Meade Counties also added two cases each for totals of 143 and 561, respectively.
+Haskell and Stevens Counties each added one case for totals of 479 and 665, respectively.

 The Finney County Health Department recommends practicing preventative actions such as social distancing, washing your hands regularly, and wearing a cloth face mask when in spaces where social distancing is difficult.